bitmark-inc/autonomy-docs/MVA.md

 **Description**

 * obtain recovery keypair and recover the old account map from 2 Decks
-* setup APP/container with one keypair each
+* setup APP/Pod with one keypair each
-* have container iterate over UTXOs
+* have Pod iterate over UTXOs
 * group resulting UTXOs into transactions and ask APP to sign them
-* container countersign, finalise and broadcast
+* Pod countersign, finalise and broadcast

 :::warning
 Future Feature - recovery from five decks